Wndrr/DeepK8s/README.md

 # Deep K8s
 This project is in the heavy WIP phase.
 It shouldn't break your cluster but, just in case, I'll state it here:

-I SHAN'T BE HELD RESPONSIBLE IF THE USAGE OF THIS SOFTWARE CRASHES YOUR K8S CLUSTER, NOR IS A PORTAL TO HELL OPENS
+I SHAN'T BE HELD RESPONSIBLE IF THE USAGE OF THIS SOFTWARE CRASHES YOUR K8S CLUSTER OR OPENS A PORTAL TO HELL.

 The pre-releases can be downloaded from [this page](https://github.com/Wndrr/DeepK8s/releases)